 - vi.
-He or she is not a relative by affinity or consaguinity within the fourth (4th) degree of a director, officer, or stockholder holding shares of stock sufficient to elect one (1) seat in the board of the company or any of its related companies or of any of its substantial stockholders; - vii.
-He or she is not acting as nominee or representative of any director or substantial shareholder of the company, any of its related companies, or any of its substantial shareholders; - viii.
-He or she is not or was not retained as professional adviser, auditor, consultant, agent or counsel of the company, any of its related companies or any of its substantial shareholders, either in his personal capacity or through his/her firm during the past three (3) years counted from the date of his election/appointment. - ix.
-He or she is independent of management and free from any business or other relationship, has not engaged and does not engage in any transaction with the company, or with any of its related companies or with any of its substantial shareholders, whether by himself or with other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and could not materially interfere with or influence the exercise of his judgment; 10 - x.
-He or she was not appointed in the company, its subsidiaries, affiliates or related companies as Chairman "Emeritus", "Ex-Officio", Regular Directors, Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the board of directors, in the performance of its duties and responsibilities during the past three (3) years counted from the date of his/her election/appointment. - xi.
-He or she is not affiliated with any non-profit organization that receives significant funding from the company or any of its related companies or substantial shareholders; and - xii.
+He or she is not a relative by affinity or consanguinity within the fourth (4th) degree of a director, officer, or stockholder holding shares of stock sufficient to elect one (1) seat in the board of the company or any of its related companies or of any of its substantial stockholders;7 - vii.
+He or she is not acting as nominee or representative of any director or substantial shareholder of the company, any of its related companies, or any of its substantial shareholders;8 - viii.
+He or she is not or was not retained as professional adviser, auditor, consultant, agent, or counsel of the company, any of its related companies or any of its substantial shareholders, either in his personal capacity or through his/her firm during the past three (3) years counted from the date of his election/appointment;9 - ix.
+He or she is independent of management and free from any business or other relationship, has not engaged and does not engage in any transaction with the company, or with any of its related companies or with any of its substantial shareholders, whether by himself or with other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder, other than transactions which are conducted at arm's length and could not materially interfere with or influence the exercise of his judgment;10 - x.
+He or she was not appointed in the company, its subsidiaries, affiliates, or related companies as Chairman "Emeritus", "Ex-Officio", Regular Directors, Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the board of directors, in the performance of its duties and responsibilities during the past three (3) years counted from the date of his/her election/appointment;11 - xi.
+He or she is not affiliated with any non-profit organization that receives significant funding from the company or any of its related companies or substantial shareholders; and 12 - xii.
 He or she is not employed as an executive officer of another company where any of the company's executives serve as regular directors.
 13 - b.
 No person enumerated under Disqualification for Directors of this Corporate Governance Manual (Disqualifications for Directors) shall qualify as an independent director.
-He shall likewise be disqualified during his tenure under the following instances or causes:
+He shall likewise be disqualified during his tenure under the following instances or causes: - He becomes an officer or employee of AP where he is such member of the board of directors/trustees, or becomes any of the persons enumerated under Disqualification for Directors of this Corporate Governance Manual;

-&lt;sup>6IC Circular Letter No. 2018-36 B.3
+7 IC Circular Letter No. 2018-36 B.4